react-keycloak/react-keycloak/packages/nextjs/README.md

 Whilst `@react-keycloak/nextjs` can help you secure the Frontend part of a `NextJS` app if you also want to secure `NextJS`-exposed APIs you can follow the sample in [this issue](https://github.com/panz3r/react-keycloak/issues/44#issuecomment-579877959).

 Thanks to [@webdeb](https://github.com/webdeb) for reporting the issue and helping develop a solution.

+### External Usage (Advanced)

+If you need to access `keycloak` instance from non-`React` files (such as `sagas`, `utils`, `providers` ...), you can retrieve the instance using the exported `getKeycloakInstance()` method.

+The instance will be initialized by `react-keycloak` but you'll need to be carefull when using the instance, expecially server-side, and avoid setting/overriding any props, you can however freely access the exposed methods (such as `refreshToken`, `login`, etc...).

+**Note:** This approach is NOT recommended on the server-side because can lead to `token leakage` issues (see [this issue](https://github.com/panz3r/react-keycloak/issues/65) for more details).

+Thanks to [@webdeb](https://github.com/webdeb) for requesting this feature and helping develop and test the solution.

 ## Contributors